ATR has sent the following letter in support of proposed changes to the Contact Lens Rule, 16 CFR Part 315, Project No. R511995:

 Since the rule has been enacted, patients have had more options on where to fill their prescriptions.
 FCLCA fixed existing flaws in law by allowing consumers the right to “passive verification” over contact lens prescriptions, a change that meant patients would have access to a written prescription, so they could shop where they wanted.

-The newly proposed changes to the contact lens rule protect the successes from FCLCA introducing new provisions that will strengthen federal law.
+The newly proposed changes to the contact lenses rule would protect FCLCA successes and further strengthen federal law.

 The rule changes maintain that prescribers are required to have patients affirmatively acknowledge in writing that they have received a copy of their prescription.
 The acknowledgements must be kept on file for three years.
 The FTC is giving optometrists four different options for patients to acknowledge prescription receipt, including printing the acknowledgement on the receipt where they pay for their exam.

 While requiring a written acknowledgment of prescription receipt might place a minimal recordkeeping burden on optometrists, other methods of ensuring patients receive a copy of their prescription have proven ineffective.
 In California, many optometrists have ignored a state law requiring them to hang signs detailing patient rights as enumerated in the FCLCA.

 Consumers will also have the ability to receive prescriptions in digital form.
 While this should not replace paper prescriptions entirely, especially for older patients, digital prescriptions give patients flexibility to shop around with third-party sellers.